 While eating a high fat meal can be somewhat helpful after drinking, it’s kind of like closing the barn door after the horse has escaped.
 Most of the alcohol will already have absorbed into your blood stream, and eating protective foods afterwards will have minimal effects.
 It’s best to prevent, rather than try to un-do damage after it has occurred.

 It’s too late!
 How Do I Cure My Hangover?

 So you downed the trio of blueberry mojitos, along with who knows how many other drinks – but neglected to opt for hangover prevention.
 You’re stuck with a pounding head, nausea, bloodshot eyes & vertigo – now what?
 Unfortunately, there is no magical cure for a hangover.
 But, there are some things you can do that will help your body start to mend.

 A company called Nunn even sells sugar free electrolyte fizz-tablets that you can add to regular water.
-Alcohol severely dehydrates your body, which can impair the immune system, so it’s important to replace lost electrolytes.
+Alcohol severely dehydrates your body, which can impair the immune system, so it’s important to replace lost electrolytes ASAP.

 When Should I Avoid Alcohol?

-If you insist on imbibing, choose to drink only clear beverages, such as flavored vodka, white wine, or white rum.
+If you insist on imbibing, choose to drink only clear beverages, such as vodka, white wine, or white rum.
 These have far fewer toxins than their darker counterparts like red wine and whiskey.
 When your body is over-taxed with toxins, it becomes highly acidic.
-Drinking alcohol can create the perfect breeding ground for viruses and bacteria, since they feed off of acids in your body.
+Drinking alcohol can create the perfect breeding ground for viruses and bacteria, since they feed off of acids in your blood and body.